marionettejs/backbone.marionette/docs/events.class.md

 ### `attach` and `before:attach` events

-Relects when the `el` of a view is attached to the DOM.
+Reflects when the `el` of a view is attached to the DOM.
 These events will not trigger when a view is re-rendered as the `el` itself does not change.

 `attach` is the ideal event to setup any external DOM listeners such as `jQuery` plugins